Nef10/SwiftScraper/README.md

 > The web view typically needs to be have a visible frame size, because web sites often use responsive breakpoints and will even sometimes change the HTML structure based on the dimensions of the page.
 >
-> The `insertWebViewIntoView` method helps you to easily insert the web view into any `UIView` that you have.
+> The `insertWebViewIntoView` method helps you to easily insert the web view into any `NSView` / `UIView` that you have, while automatically constraining it to the same size.
 It is up to you to set up the dimensions of the parent view, or you can even hide it where the user cannot see it.

 ## Check that the page loaded